twrecked/hass-aarlo/README.md

 - [To Do](#to-do)

 ## Introduction
-Asynchronous Arlo component for [Home Assistant](https://www.home-assistant.io/).
+This is the Asynchronous Arlo component for [Home Assistant](https://www.home-assistant.io/).

-The component operates in a similar way to the [Arlo](https://my.arlo.com/#/cameras) website - it opens a single event stream to the Arlo backend and monitors events and state changes for all base stations, cameras, lights and doorbells in a system.
+The component is based on the original [Arlo component](https://www.home-assistant.io/integrations/arlo/) and it can operate as replacement with minimal configuration changes.

+The component uses the same API as the [Arlo Website](https://my.arlo.com/#/cameras).
+The component will login to the backend, open an evenstream and provide realtime information on the state of your Arlo devices.

+The component support base stations, cameras, lights and doorbells.

 ### Supported Features
 * Base station mode changes